moorey777/Specializations-Selection/README.md

-# Major-Selection
+# Specialization Selection System
- A major selection system for CS department.
+ A specialization register system for CS department.